Power-Partible Reduction and Congruences for Ap\'ery Numbers

+holds for any prime $p>3$.
+The proof also provides a constructive algorithm to calculate $\tilde{c}_r$ for any given positive integer $r$.

-The paper is organized as follows.
-A criterion (Theorem \ref{th:power reduce v2}) on the power-partibility of holonomic sequences is presented in Section 2, which is a generalization and unification of Hou--Mu--Zeilberger's results for hypergeometric terms.
-New series of congruences for Ap\'ery numbers and central Delannoy polynomials are obtained in Section 3.
+The rest of the paper is organized as follows.
+A criterion (Theorem \ref{th:power reduce v2}) on the power-partibility of holonomic sequences is presented in Section 2, which is a generalization and unification of Hou--Mu--Zeilberger's analogous results for hypergeometric terms.
+New series of congruences for Ap\'ery numbers are obtained in Section 3.